visheshshukla/Mobile-Shopping-App/README.md

 **Users also get a Push Notification when thier Added Product is Ordered by any Other User.**

+**You can Install the App on Android Devices by using Shopping App.apk File in App Installer Folder.**

 **App is made with React Native on top of Expo and can run on both Android And IOS Platforms.**

 **<ins>Packages Used</ins> - Redux, Thunk, React-Native-Navigation.
 Google Firebase for Database and Authentication.**